sudar/Arduino-Makefile/README.md

 - `ARDUINO_DIR` - Path to Arduino installation.
 Using Windows with Cygwin, this path must use Unix / and not Windows \\ (eg "C:/Arduino" not "C:\\Arduino).
 - `ARDMK_DIR`   - Path where the `*.mk` are present.
 If you installed the package, then it is usually `/usr/share/arduino`.
-On Windows, this should be a path without spaces and no special characters, it can be a *cygdrive* path if nessessary and must use / not \\.
+On Windows, this should be a path without spaces and no special characters, it can be a *cygdrive* path if necessary and must use / not \\.
 - `AVR_TOOLS_DIR` - Path where the avr tools chain binaries are present.
 If you are going to use the binaries that came with Arduino installation, then you don't have to set it.
-Otherwise set it realtive and not absolute.
+Otherwise set it relative and not absolute.